 “Arrearage” means a past-due balance.

 Grants will be awarded on a first-come, first-served basis until funding runs out.
 There is limited funding.
-You must apply before November 30, 2020.
+You must apply by December 15, 2020.

 Get this information together to apply: